fenago/machine-learning-for-finance/lab_guides/Lab_1.md

 highly optimized way.
 Therefore, it\'s much faster and easier to use than TensorFlow.
 Because Keras acts as an interface to TensorFlow, it makes it easier to build even more complex neural networks.
-Throughout the rest of the book, we will be working with the Keras library in order to build our neural networks.
+Throughout the rest of the course, we will be working with the Keras library in order to build our neural networks.